Sewage Ejector Pump Problems: Signs, Solutions & Repair Costs

 When to Repair vs. Replace

-The average sewage ejector pump lasts 7 to 15 years with proper maintenance.
+The average sewage ejector pump lasts 7 to 10 years with proper maintenance, though higher-quality units paired with annual inspections can push lifespan to 15 years or more.
 If yours is approaching the upper end of that range and requiring repairs, replacement is almost always the smarter long-term investment.
+Similar longevity math applies to well pump repair or replacement decisions, where age plus repair frequency should drive the call.

-A plumbing inspection can help assess the overall health of your system and catch related issues — like sewer line problems — before they escalate into more expensive repairs.
+A pre-service inspection can help assess the overall health of your system and catch related issues, like sewer line problems, before they escalate into more expensive repairs.

 Ejector Pump Maintenance Tips & Emergency Procedures